QuantVI/succ_algo_trdng/README.md

 This repository contains code replicating and modifying that presented in the book.
 The modifications to the code are less important than modifications of the trading strategies implemented - but in type and number.

-The Aims (clear-cut, feasible, and/or astronomical) of this project are the following:
+The aims (clear-cut, feasible, and/or astronomical) of this project are the following:
 1. Take action beyond reading the book
 2. Coding skill improvement
    a.
 Practice Python 3.X